ATLAS SENIOR LIVING CORONAVIRUS PREPAREDNESS & RESPONSE

-- ALL RESIDENTS WHO PREFER NOT TO WEAR PROTECTIVE FACIAL COVERINGS WHILE PARTICIPATING IN GROUP ACTIVITIES OR CLOSE CONTACT ACKNOWLEDGE THE INHERENT RISKS OF EXPOSURE.
+- ALL RESIDENTS WHO PREFER NOT TO WEAR PROTECTIVE FACIAL COVERINGS WHILE PARTICIPATING IN GROUP ACTIITIES OR CLOSE CONTACT AKNOWLEDGE THE INHERENT RISKS OF EXPOSURE.

-- ANY VISITOR WITH COLD OR FLU-LIKE SYMPTOMS, FEVER, ACHES OR GENERALLY FEELING UNWELL WILL BE ASKED TO POSTPONE THE VISIT UNTIL 72 HOURS OF BEING SYMPTOM-FREE.
+- ANY VISITOR WITH COLD OR FLU LIKE SYMPTOMS, FEVER, ACHES OR GENERALLY FEELING UNWELL WILL BE ASKED TO POSTPONE VISIT UNTIL 72 HOURS OF BEING SYMPTOM FREE.

-- ATLAS SENIOR LIVING POLICY AND MASK ENFORCEMENT ARE SUBJECT TO CHANGE BASED ON POSITIVES IN THE COMMUNITY, COUNTY POSITIVITY RATES, AND EVER-CHANGING FEDERAL, CDC, AND STATE GUIDANCE.
+- ATLAS SENIOR LIVING POLICY AND MASK ENFORCEMENT IS SUBJECT TO CHANGE BASED ON POSITIVES IN COMMUNITY, COUNTY POSITIVITY RATES AND EVER CHANGING FEDERAL, CDC, AND STATE GUIDANCE.

-• Maintain timely, pertinent communication with residents, family members and team members regarding community response to outbreaks, precautions to prevent exposure, and exposure protection.
+- Maintain timely, pertinent communication with residents, family members and Associates regarding community response to outbreaks, precautions to prevent exposure and exposure protection.